juanikitro/es-tu-derecho/README.md

-# es-tu-derecho
+# Es tu derecho

-It is a simple landing page for an bussiness.
+It is a simple landing page for a organization

 ## Link
 https://estuderecho.org/